Logic of Hypotheses: from Zero to Full Knowledge in Neurosymbolic Integration: Disjunctive vs Conjunctive Compilations

 \paragraph{Empirical Evaluation.} We conducted some experiments validating the previous findings and extending to different LoH models.
 The experiments are conducted in the following way.
 We consider $10$ propositional variables and randomly generate some ground-truth clauses and some additional clauses, of width ranging from $2$ to $5$.
 For any of the $2^{10}$ possible Boolean interpretations, a label is produced using the ground-truth clauses as rules.
 Then the dataset is divided into $75\%$ for training and $25\%$ for evaluation.
 An LoH model is trained to select some rules among the ground-truth + additional rules.
 For any considered number of ground-truth clauses and additional clauses, the same experiment is repeated $10$ times.
 For each execution, the test-set F$1$ score is recorded, together with the number of optimization steps to convergence.
 The criterion we use for deciding convergence is the following: either $100\%$ accuracy is achieved, or there is no change in accuracy for $64$ consecutive steps, or a limit of $64$ epochs ($384$ steps) is reached.
 The values of the hyperparameters were fixed: $128$ as batch size, $0.15$ as learning rate, $1$ as temperature, and $Gumbel(0,1)$ noise.

 Figure \ref{fig:conj-vs-disj} reports the plots with the experiments' results for different models.
 Subfigure \ref{fig:conj-vs-disj-cnf} refers to simple rule selection, with LoH models as in \eqref{eq:select_rules}.
 Subfigure \ref{fig:conj-vs-disj-dnf} does the same, but in the dual set-up: both ground-truth and additional clauses $c_i$ are \emph{conjunctive} clauses, and the LoH model $\bigvee_{i=1}^n [c_i,\, \bot]$ learns a disjunction of them.
 Finally, Subfigure \ref{fig:conj-vs-disj-fixed} considers again rules made of (disjunctive) clauses.
 However, each of the $m$ ground-truth clauses is placed on a different set $\{r_{i,1},\,r_{i,2},\dots,r_{i,k{+}1}\}$, together with $k$ additional clauses.
 Then, we use the model in \eqref{eq:rules_fixed}, selecting one rule per set.
-These plots corroborate our suggestion to use conjunctive compilation inside conjunctions (Subfigures \ref{fig:conj-vs-disj-cnf} and \ref{fig:conj-vs-disj-fixed}), and disjunctive compilation inside disjunctions (Subfigure \ref{fig:conj-vs-disj-dnf}).
-Indeed, such compilation choices achieved better results both in terms of final accuracy and of convergence speed.